Dubai delivery workers go on second rare strike this month | Business

 - United Arab Emirates

-Food-delivery workers across Dubai protesting meager pay and inadequate protections have walked off the job across the city, the company confirmed on Tuesday, marking the second strike in as many weeks in an emirate that outlaws dissent.
+Food-delivery workers protesting meager pay and inadequate protections have walked off the job across Dubai, their company confirmed Tuesday, marking the second strike in as many weeks in an emirate that outlaws dissent.

-The foreign workers contracted by Talabat, the Middle East unit of Delivery Hero, began their walkout late Monday after organizing on social media, crippling the application's services.

 Videos shared on social media showed scores of Talabat riders gathering in lots beside their parked motorcycles at dawn.
 It was not clear how many riders took part in the strike, which caused Talabat to acknowledge some “operational delays” on Tuesday.